 The 13-day Annapurna Base Camp trek itinerary continues through the charming village of Chomrong to Sinuwa.
 This challenging day involves descending over 2000 stone steps in Chomrong Valley, crossing a swing bridge, and making a steep climb up to Sinuwa.
 Along the way, you'll enjoy sweeping views of the Annapurna massif and Machhapuchhre.
 The next stretch takes you from Sinuwa to Dovan, descending through bamboo forests and passing numerous waterfalls.

 The journey continues to Annapurna Base Camp (ABC).
 You'll walk close to Annapurna glaciers and gently climb upward past scattered rocks and icy streams until you reach ABC.
-From the base camp, you'll get jaw-dropping vistas of Hiunchuli, Annapurna South, Annapurna I, Annapurna III, Khangsar Kang, Gangapurna, and Machhapuchhre.
+From the base camp, you'll get jaw-dropping vistas of Hiunchuli, Annapurna South, Annapurna I, Gangapurna, and Machhapuchhre.

-At ABC, as evening descends, you'll witness a magical display of stars twinkling above the snow-capped peaks, creating an unforgettable night panorama of the Himalayas.
-The next day, you'll wake before dawn to see one of the Annapurna Base Camp trek's most spectacular moments– the golden sunrise slowly illuminating the mighty Annapurna range, painting the peaks in brilliant shades of orange and pink.
+At ABC, as evening descends, you'll witness a magical display of stars twinkling above the snow-capped peaks.
+It is an unforgettable night panorama of the Himalayas.
+The next day, you'll wake before dawn to see one of the Annapurna Base Camp trek's most spectacular moments.
+The golden sunrise slowly illuminating the mighty Annapurna range, painting the peaks in brilliant shades of orange and pink.

 Beginning your descent, you'll walk back to Bamboo, where you can enjoy authentic local cuisine with unique bamboo-infused flavors.
 The following day, take to Jhinu Danda, where you can soothe your tired muscles in natural hot springs.
 After a short trek the next day, you'll drive back to Pokhara from Jhinu.
 The final day brings a scenic bus ride back to Kathmandu, marking the end of an incredible Annapurna base camp trek before you catch your flight home.